Tingling in feet and legs

 A second treatment two days later, and within five days she is almost painfree during the day, except for prolonged sitting and early morning discomfort.
 Of course, I'm exhorting her to follow the 50 percent less pain rule.
 Today we'll start the rehab exercise program.

 In normal circumstances, if you wait a few weeks before seeking the advice of your chiropractor, you will probably be in for weeks of treatment.

 My point?
 When you know you've done a mischief to some part of your body then it's better not to wait.
 Dealing with a disc herniation before the swelling and inflammation starts, before it starts referring down the leg and the Slump Test for sciatica is strongly positive, makes good sense.
 Likewise a bad dose of bronchitis - don't wait for the pleurisy before contacting your doctor.

 I see little point in writing a story about Mr John who hurt his back, went to the chiropractor, who performed a miracle and Mr John is back playing championship golf or tennis.

 Such things happen, actually quite regularly.
-But I prefer to write about the bizarre, the funny and the tragic things that happen at the Chiropractic Coalface.
+But I prefer to write about the bizarre, the funny and the tragic things that happen at the chiropractic coalface.
 For such, I make no apology, take my books for what they are.
-Controversial.
+Controversial and fun.

 Search this site function enables you to find stuff on this site.